The passive verb in Arabic | Arabic free course

 Double lettered verbs – الْمُضَاعَفُ

-Double lettered verbs like عَضَّ become عُضَّ and follow the standard pattern.
+Double-lettered verbs such as عَضَّ become عُضَّ in the passive voice and adhere to the standard conjugation pattern.

 Table of the double lettered verb عُضَّ